jackwalkerstevenson/jackwalkerstevenson.github.io/index.md

 ---
 layout: home
 ---
 Hi, I'm Jack Stevenson.
-As of 2024, I'm a postdoc in the [Shokat lab](https://shokatlab.ucsf.edu) at UCSF.
+As of 2025, I'm a scientist on the loose.
+Until 2025, I was a graduate student and then a postdoc in the [Shokat lab](https://shokatlab.ucsf.edu) at UCSF, where I worked mostly on developing small molecule cancer drugs.
 I like usable science: thorough protocols, clear writing, and reproducible data analysis.

 This website is intended for sharing resources I find useful.
 Check out some of my favorite tools on my [Resources page]({{ site.url }}/resources).